anthonyhamilton360/post-install-config/README.md

 </p>
 <p>
-We can see that there are no permissions selected.
+I can see that there are no permissions selected.
 </p>
 <br /><p>